unknownhad/Himanshu-Home/content/posts/29-11-2025-how-i-found-europa-eu-compromise.md

    - Titles like `"[Here's Way To Watch]"` strongly suggest SEO-driven campaigns.

 4. **The redirection targeted scam streaming pages**
-   - Once users clicked the search result, they’d end up on random streaming or scam sites.
+   - Once users clicked the search result, they would end up on random streaming or scam sites.
    - This is great traffic for shady affiliates, subscription scams or ad fraud.

 5. **Deeper compromise (like webshells or long-term RCE) feels unlikely**
    - If they had long-term, reliable RCE on high-profile domains, using them *only* for SEO spam would be a waste.
-   - SEO campaigns benefit more from wide, shallow compromise than from deep, single-target persistence.
+   - SEO campaigns benefit more from wide, shallow compromise than from deep, single target persistence.

 6. **The server was likely taken offline or cleaned as part of IR**
-   - Given that CERT-EU confirmed the issue is fixed, it’s safe to assume:
+   - Given that CERT-EU confirmed the issue is fixed, it is safe to assume:
-     - exposure was removed, and/or
+     - exposure was removed and/or
-     - malicious content was removed, and
+     - malicious content was removed and
      - underlying misconfigurations were corrected.

 ---